nuxeo/doc.nuxeo.com-content/src/admindoc/setup/elasticsearch-setup.md

 If you have a large number of documents or if you use Nuxeo in cluster you may reach the default configuration limitation, here are some recommended tuning:

-Consider disabling the OS swapping or using other&nbsp;[Elasticsearch option](https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html#_swapping_is_the_death_of_performance)&nbsp;to prevent the heap to be swapped.
+Consider disabling the OS swapping or using other [Elasticsearch option](https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html#_swapping_is_the_death_of_performance) to prevent the heap to be swapped.

 In `/etc/default/elasticsearch` file you can increase the JVM heap to half of the available OS memory: